panethan7/WH_2025/README.md

 ## Usage

 When Purrfect Care launches, Patches sits at the bottom of your screen, watching you work.
 At scheduled intervals, a centered notification dialog prompts you to take a break.
-You can then:
+You can then right-click on the main window to:

 - **Chat with Patches:** Open the chat window to receive motivational messages and engage in a fun conversation.
 - **Manage Your Tasks:** Use the integrated to-do list to organize both your work and wellness tasks.
-- **Customize Your Experience:** Right-click on the main window to access additional settings and options.
+- **Customize Your Experience:** Access additional settings and options.

 ## Project Structure